-While there are many reasons explaining the behaviours of Millennials in contemporary culture, such as increased accessibility to information and having more involved parents, looking into the effects of the internet is urgent.
-This is especially true when 29% of 18 to 24-year-olds spend a whopping 3 to 5 hours a day on social media and 9% 5 to 10 hours.
+While many reasons explain the behaviours of Millennials, such as increased accessibility to information and having more involved parents, looking into the effects of the internet is urgent.
+This view is especially true when 29% of 18 to 24-year-olds spend a whopping 3 to 5 hours a day on social media and 9% 5 to 10 hours.

 We need to be cognisant of the precariousness of dissociative anonymity and acknowledge that the internet is causing a sweeping incursion that spreads beyond the world-wide-web.